 The Royal Mint Gold

 The Royal Mint first unveiled the block-chain based Royal Mint Gold (RMG) digital currency project in December 2016.
 According to data from The Mint’s website, RMG is an alternative option to invest in and trade physical gold.
 Its main aim is to provide an investment vehicle, similar to the London Gold Market with the transparency of an exchange-traded asset.

 To create the digital currency, The Mint partnered with CME Group, the world’s leading derivatives marketplace.
 Testing of the Blockchain gold trading platform began in April 2017.
 The Royal Mint is now the first company to allow buyers to hold gold-backed assets on Blockchain.

 According to Tom Coghill from The Royal Mint’s RMG division, one RMG coin is equal to one gram of gold.
 Note that this is real gold you are investing in when you buy RMG.
 Australia’s Pert Mint is the other country to create a gold-backed cryptocurrency.

 The main economic reason to invest in gold is the ability to maintain its value over time, especially in markets where other securities and investments are prone to inflation.
 Even when the relative value of currency changes, gold has absolute value.
 The price may fluctuate, but the number of goods or services an ounce of gold can buy has remained steady over time even during extreme market conditions.
 Other advantages include:

 - You can hold physical gold in your hands.
 It’s more of actual physical wealth.

 - You can transfer precious metals or RMG with ease.
 No need for third-party verification, bank accounts, or transaction fees.

 - Gold has an established, reliable value anywhere in the world.
-Any person around the globe will accept gold or silver as payment.
+Any person around the globe will accept gold as payment.